Multipartite quantum entanglement in $\mathcal{PT}$-symmetric molecular optomechanics: Nonreciprocal enhancement and thermal resilience to \SI{500}{\kelvin}: Results and discussion

 While our theoretical framework identifies optimal operational points, a practical implementation must contend with inevitable experimental imperfections and significant integration challenges.
 The simultaneous achievement of all target parameters represents a major frontier in experimental molecular photonics and non-Hermitian optics.
 In this section, we provide a more quantitative discussion of the primary hurdles, propose concrete mitigation strategies, and analyze the robustness of our protocol to parameter variations.
 A consolidation of these points is presented in \Cref{tab:challenges}.
+Here we focus on a specific experimental platform based on hybrid dielectric-plasmonic cavities with spinning microresonator coupling, providing detailed parameters for realistic implementation.